The Definitive Guide

 12. Common Mistakes

-Mistake 1: Chasing High Premium on Bad Stocks
+Mistake 1: Chasing Fat Premium on Garbage Stocks

 Mistake 2: Selling Through Earnings

-Earnings announcements create overnight gaps that can blow through your strike.
-The IV is elevated before earnings, making premiums look fat, but the asymmetry is against you: the stock can drop 15% on a miss while only rising 5% on a beat.
-The math doesn't favor the premium seller in binary events.
+Earnings create overnight gaps that blow through your strike.
+The elevated IV makes premiums look juicy, but the asymmetry is against you: the stock can drop 15% on a miss while only rising 5% on a beat.
+The math doesn't favor premium sellers in binary events.
+Just don't do it.

-Mistake 4: Selling Covered Calls Below Cost Basis
+Mistake 4: Selling Calls Below Your Cost Basis

-When a stock drops significantly after assignment, it's tempting to sell calls at lower strikes for more premium.
-But if those calls get exercised, you've locked in a loss.
-Sell at or above your cost basis, even if the premium is small.
-Patience beats impatience in the wheel.
+Stock drops hard after assignment.
+You're impatient.
+You sell calls at a lower strike for better premium.
+Those calls get exercised.
+Congratulations — you've locked in a loss.
+Sell at or above your cost basis, even if the premium is tiny.
+Patience beats impatience every time in this game.

 Wheeling AAPL, MSFT, and NVDA simultaneously means you have three tech positions.
-When the tech sector rotates, all three get assigned at once, consuming your entire capital in a single sector that's declining.
+When tech rotates, all three get assigned at once.
+Your entire capital is now stuck in a declining sector.
 Diversify across at least 2-3 different sectors.
+I can't stress this enough.

 Mistake 6: Ignoring the Stock, Chasing the Premium

-Key Takeaway: The six deadly wheel mistakes: bad stock selection, selling through earnings, no stop loss, calls below cost basis, sector concentration, and ignoring fundamentals.
-Avoid all six and you're ahead of most wheel traders.
+The short version: Six ways to blow up: bad stock picks, selling through earnings, no stop loss, calls below cost basis, sector concentration, ignoring fundamentals.
+Avoid all six and you're ahead of 90% of wheel traders.

 13. Frequently Asked Questions

-How much money do I need to start the wheel strategy?
+How much money do I actually need to start?

-Can I run the wheel strategy in an IRA?
+Can I run the wheel in an IRA?

-Yes, and a Roth IRA is ideal because all premium income grows tax-free.
-You need Level 2 options approval from your broker, which covers cash-secured puts and covered calls.
-Traditional IRAs work too (tax-deferred rather than tax-free).
-The no-margin restriction in IRAs actually enforces the cash-secured discipline that makes the wheel work.
+Yes, and honestly it's the best place for it.
+A Roth IRA means all your premium grows tax-free.
+You need Level 2 options approval, which covers CSPs and covered calls.
+Traditional IRAs work too (tax-deferred instead of tax-free).
+The no-margin restriction actually forces the cash-secured discipline the strategy needs.

-In a crash, your puts will be assigned on declining stocks.
-You'll own shares at above-market prices, with unrealized losses.
-The premiums you've collected provide a partial cushion (typically 3-8% per cycle), but they won't protect you from a 30-40% market decline.
-This is why position sizing and diversification are critical — a crash that hits one position out of five is survivable.
-A crash that hits your only position may not be.
-The honest answer: the wheel underperforms cash in a crash and underperforms buy-and-hold in a strong bull market.
-It excels in flat to mildly bullish markets.
+I'll give you the honest answer: you get assigned on declining stocks and own shares worth less than you paid.
+The premiums cushion you a bit (3-8% per cycle), but they won't save you from a 30-40% market drop.
+That's why position sizing matters.
+A crash that hits one position out of five is survivable.
+A crash that hits your only position might not be.
+The wheel underperforms cash in a crash and underperforms buy-and-hold in a ripping bull market.
+It excels when things are flat to slightly bullish.

-How much time does the wheel strategy take each week?
+How much time does this take each week?

-Is the wheel strategy better than buy and hold?
+Is the wheel better than just buying and holding?

-It depends on market conditions and your execution.
-In flat or slightly declining markets, the wheel tends to outperform because you're collecting premium while buy-and-hold earns nothing.
-In strong bull markets, buy-and-hold often wins because covered calls cap your upside.
-The wheel also has tax disadvantages (short-term rates vs. long-term rates) and requires more time.
-An honest assessment: neither strategy dominates in all conditions.
-The wheel is best for traders who want regular income and can accept capped upside.
+Depends on the market.
+When things are flat or slightly down, the wheel wins because you're collecting premium while buy-and-hold earns nothing.
+In a strong bull run, buy-and-hold usually beats you because covered calls cap your upside.
+The wheel also gets hit with short-term tax rates and takes more time.
+Neither dominates in all conditions.
+The wheel is for people who want regular income and can live with capped upside.
 Read our detailed comparison.

-You need a broker with low options commissions, Level 2 options approval, and a platform that makes it easy to analyze chains and place orders. tastytrade ($1/contract), Interactive Brokers (from $0.15/contract for active traders), and Schwab/thinkorswim ($0.65/contract) are all excellent choices.
-The best broker is the one whose platform you'll actually use consistently.
+You need low options commissions, Level 2 approval, and a platform you'll actually use. tastytrade ($1/contract) is built for options.
+Interactive Brokers (from $0.15/contract for active traders) is cheapest if you trade a lot.
+Schwab/thinkorswim ($0.65/contract) has the best analysis tools.
+Honestly, the best broker is the one whose platform doesn't confuse you.

-Assignment is a routine part of the wheel, not an emergency.
-When you see shares appear in your account: (1) calculate your effective cost basis (strike minus all premiums collected), (2) check your thesis — do you still want to own this stock?, (3) wait for a minor bounce or IV spike, then sell your first covered call at or above your cost basis.
+Don't panic.
+This is routine, not an emergency.
+Three steps: (1) calculate your real cost basis (strike minus all premiums collected), (2) check your thesis — do you still want to own this stock?, (3) wait for a minor bounce or IV pickup, then sell your first covered call at or above your cost basis.
 Read our complete guide to managing assignment.

 Your Next Steps